invrs/paradiso/README.md

 ## Its just an app

-Paradiso is a universal web app with no major framework dependencies.
-It prints "hello world".
+Paradiso is a universal web app that prints "hello world".

 You can boot it right out of the box: